dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         patterns with only named fields to be used to call arbitrary getters on values of type `dynamic`.*

-    2. For each positional field `f` in `p`:
+    2. For each field `f` in `p`, in source order:

-        1. Destructure the corresponding positional field from `v` to get result `r`.
-Match the subpattern of `f` against `r`.
+        1. If `f` is positional, then destructure the corresponding positional field from record `v` to get result `r`.

+        2. Otherwise (`f` is named), call the getter with the same name as `f` on `v` to get result `r`. *If `v` has type `dynamic`, this getter call may throw a NoSuchMethodError, which we allow to propagate instead of treating that as a match failure.*

+        3. Match the subpattern of `f` against `r`.
 If the match fails, the record match fails.

-    2. For each named field `f` in `p`:

-        1. Call the getter with the same name as `f` on `v` to get result `r`.
-            *If `v` has type `dynamic`, this getter call may throw a NoSuchMethodError, which we allow to propagate instead of treating that as a match failure.*

-        2. Match the subpattern of `f` against `r`.
-If the match fails, the record match fails.
-(If `f` has no subpattern because it's an implicit field pattern like `(field:)`, treat it like a the subpattern is a variable pattern with the same name.)
+If `f` is a named field using the shorthand syntax that that infers an implicit variable subpattern from the field's name, match `r` against that inferred variable subpattern.

     3. If all field subpatterns match, the record pattern matches.